This refers to the notion of constantly being aware of your own self, in relation to how it shapes the way you think about the ‘other’.

 According to English philosopher Alan Watts, “the source of all light is in the eye.”
 The eyes evoke light out of the universe, in the same way that ear drums evoke noise out of the air.
 Our response to existence comes from the relative position of individuals.
-The sun is only a light in reference to our eyes.
+Using this framework, the sun is only a light in reference to our eyes.

-How do you see yourself?
+How do I see myself?